Skip to content

 Exploitation

-Navigate to the login page and authenticate with the test credentials:
+Go to the login page and use the test credentials:

-Navigate to the Wishlists page via the header navigation.
-Create a new wishlist or browse an existing one.
-Observe normal functionality: the page displays only your own wishlists.
+Go to the Wishlists page from the header.
+Create a wishlist or look at an existing one.
+Nothing unusual — you only see your own wishlists.

-Open the browser developer tools (Network tab) and click “View Wishlist” on one of your wishlists.
-Observe the API request:
+Open your browser dev tools (Network tab) and click “View Wishlist” on one of your wishlists.
+You’ll see:

 GET /api/wishlists/wl-alice-001